 - Magene S3+ Speed/Cadence Sensor

-- Jet black speed and cadence sensor (both in one device)
+- Jet black speed and cadence sensor – no longer available

 Although, someone said “I second wahoo.
 Had terrible connection issues with the Garmin one for some reason.
 Swapped to wahoo and connects every time”